killianobrien/app-cryp2526/jupyter_install.md

 pip install sympy
 ~~~

 If these steps have been successful you should now have a working set-up that will allow you to work on your coursework just like in the labs.
-Best practice is to have your working directory under your MMU Onderive so that everything is backed up, synced up and available to you wherever you are.
+Best practice is to have your working directory under your MMU Onedrive so that everything is backed up, synced up and available to you wherever you are.